-A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.
+An entity should have a written agreement with each director and senior executive setting out the terms of their appointment.

-DRA Group has a written agreement with each of its Directors (a letter of appointment or service agreement) and CEO Direct Reports (an employment contract) which sets out the terms of their appointment.
+DRA Group has a written agreement with each of its Directors (a letter of appointment, service agreement or employment contract) and CEO Direct Reports (an employment contract) which sets out the terms of their appointment.

-The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.
+The company secretary of an entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.